Murad Arif

-Murad Arif oghlu Shukur (Murad Arif oğlu Şükür) (born 27 September 1981) is an Azerbaijani singer, composer, record producer, showman, and journalist.
-The Azerbaijani press has described him as "Hitmaker".
-He is the author and presenter of YouTube project "Popumuz Var!".
-He was chosen as a coach in the international project "The Voice".
+Murad Arif oghlu Shukur (Murad Arif oğlu Şükür; born 27 September 1981), known professionally as Murad Arif, is an Azerbaijani singer, songwriter, record producer, showman and journalist.
+Azerbaijani media have referred to him as a "Hitmaker".
+He has held solo concerts in major concert venues in Azerbaijan and has appeared as a coach or panel member in Azerbaijani editions of international television formats, including The Voice and Masked Singer.

 Biography

-Murad Arif was born on 27 September 1981 in Sumgait.
-His father is originally from Fuzuli, and his mother is originally from Shusha.
-He has two sisters.
-He is the brother of TV presenter Konul Arifgizi.
-Murad received his secondary education in Sumgait.
-He is a graduate of the International Economic Relations faculty.
-He has two children: his son was born in 2014 and his daughter was born in 2015.
+Murad Arif was born on 27 September 1981 in Sumgait, in the family of cultural worker Arif Shukurov (1936–2019) and biologist Sanubar Shukurova (born 1949).
+His paternal family is originally from Fuzuli, while his maternal family is from Shusha.
+He has two sisters and is the brother of television presenter Konul Arifgizi.

+Arif studied at secondary schools No. 15 and No. 28 in Sumgait, as well as at the Istedad (lit.
+'Talent') lyceum.
+He graduated from the Faculty of International Economic Relations.
+He married in 2011.
+His son Mikayil was born in 2012, and his daughter Ayla was born in 2015.